carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 > {: .solution}
 {: .challenge}

+Before we start to parallelize this program, we need to do our best to make the inner function as efficient as we can.
+We show two techniques for doing this: *vectorization* using `numpy` and *native code generation* using `numba`.

-We now demonstrate a Numpy version of this algorithm.
+We first demonstrate a Numpy version of this algorithm.

 ~~~python
 import numpy as np